 John “JuJu” Smith-Schuster (@TEAM_JUJU9).
-I looked at him differently than many of the players I evaluate pre-draft, and it had nothing to do with his hyphenated last name (okay, so I did wonder what that was all about).
+I looked at him differently than many of the players I evaluate pre-draft and it had nothing to do with his hyphenated last name (okay, so I did wonder what that was about).
 I was skeptical about how good he actually is.
 A couple of years ago, Smith-Schuster was commonly the first overall player drafted in developmental (devy) leagues.
 I wanted to know why.
 I saw a short wide receiver (WR) who was not very fast and was presumably being publicized because he was playing at USC.
 I thought the highlight plays were exaggerated and I was not impressed.
 I committed to watching tape, reviewing stats, and evaluating measurables.
-Being as objective as possible, I was planning to come up with all the reasons to recommend not drafting Smith-Schuster.
-Then, that all changed.
+Being as objective as possible, I was planning to come up with reasons to recommend not drafting Smith-Schuster.
+Then, he changed my mind.

 Here was another USC WR being hyped – and I had seen it all before going back to Mike Williams in 2005 and Dwayne Jarrett in 2007.
 That timeframe occurred after a long drought for USC WRs in the NFL.
 In fact, you probably need to go back to the 1996 NFL Draft of Keyshawn Johnson to find a meaningful fantasy football WR from USC.
-Unless you wish to consider a success, the “other” Steve Smith in 2007 who had some nice fantasy seasons, but unsustained.
+Unless you wish to consider a success, the “other” Steve Smith in 2007 who had a few nice fantasy seasons, that could not be sustained.
 More recently, Robert Woods, Marqise Lee, and Nelson Agholor entered the NFL draft with much promise and were rookie draft darlings in their respective classes.
 However, none has become WR1 material.
 While Woods became a semi-reliable WR2 for the Bills (and likely just a WR3 for your fantasy teams), only in 2016 was Lee ever healthy enough to stay on the football field and produce in real life – let alone fake football.

 Fool Me Twice, Shame on Me